suchipi/yavascript/meta/generated-docs/strings.md

 # gray (function)

-Wrap a string with the ANSI control characters that will make it print as gray text.
+Wraps a string with the ANSI control characters that will make it print as gray text.
+(Alias for [grey](/meta/generated-docs/strings.md#grey-function).)

 ```ts
 declare function gray(input: string | number | Path): string;